tarangharsola/certificate_gen_ver/README.md

 ## CLI Commands

-The system provides 4 main commands:
+The system provides 4 main commands for certificate and device management:

 ### Certificate Generation